Scintillating scotoma: Names and etymology

-The British physician John Fothergill described the condition in the 18th century and called it fortification spectrum.
+British physician John Fothergill described the condition in the 18th century and called it fortification spectrum.
 The British physician Hubert Airy coined the term scintillating scotoma for it by 1870; he derived it from the Latin scintilla "spark" and the Ancient Greek skotos "darkness".
 Other terms for the condition include flittering scotoma, fortification figure, fortification of Vauban, geometrical spectrum, herringbone, Norman arch, teichopsia, and teleopsia.